cmu-delphi/www-main/content/covidcast/terms-of-use.md

 title: Carnegie Mellon University COVIDcast Website Terms of Use
 ---

-Version Date: May 18, 2020
+Version Date: November 25, 2020

 ### Introduction/Scope

-The Carnegie Mellon University (“CMU”) COVIDcast [website]({{< relref "/covidcast">}}) (“Site”) displays signals related to COVID-19 activity levels across the United States, derived from a variety of anonymized, aggregated data sources made available by multiple partners.
+The Carnegie Mellon University (“CMU”) COVIDcast [website]({{< relref "/covidcast">}}) and related COVIDcast [​Epidata API pages​]{{< apiref "/">}} (collectively, the “Site”) displays signals related to COVID-19 activity levels across the United States, derived from a variety of anonymized, aggregated data sources made available by multiple partners.

 Each signal may reflect the prevalence of COVID-19 infection, mild symptoms, or more severe disease over time.
 Each signal can be presented at multiple geographic resolutions: state, county, and/or metropolitan area.
 All these signals taken together may suggest heightened or rising COVID-19 activity in specific locations.

-**THE COVID-19 INDICATORS VISUALIZED ON OUR MAP ARE RESEARCH RESULTS AND PROJECTIONS DERIVED FROM VARIOUS DATA SOURCES.
-THIS INFORMATION IS PROVIDED ON AN-AS, AS-AVAILABLE BASIS AS MORE PARTICULARLY DESCRIBED IN THESE TERMS OF USE, AND IT SHOULD NOT BE USED FOR DIAGNOSTIC OR TREATMENT PURPOSES, OR FOR GUIDANCE ON ANY TYPE OF TRAVEL.**
+**THE COVID-19 INDICATORS VISUALIZED ON OUR MAP(S) ARE RESEARCH RESULTS AND PROJECTIONS DERIVED FROM VARIOUS DATA SOURCES.
+THIS MAP DATA AND SIGNAL INFORMATION IS PROVIDED ON AN AS-IS, AS-AVAILABLE BASIS AS MORE PARTICULARLY DESCRIBED IN THESE TERMS OF USE, AND IT SHOULD NOT BE USED FOR DIAGNOSTIC OR TREATMENT PURPOSES, OR FOR GUIDANCE ON ANY TYPE OF TRAVEL.**

 Your use of the Site constitutes your agreement to these Terms of Use (**“TOU”**).